hammaadworks/yumyum/docs/archived_sprints/sprint-1-initial/prd.md

 *   **NFR5:** All vendor media (images, videos) must be hosted on ImageKit.
 *   **NFR6:** The system must use Google Analytics 4 for event tracking, configured with a `vendor_id` custom dimension.
 *   **NFR7:** The system must attempt to detect network status and provide an offline fallback experience (feasibility to be determined by an architectural spike).
-*   **NFR8:** The architecture must include a serverless cron job capability (e.g., GitHub Action, Vercel Cron) to execute the daily maintenance script.
+*   **NFR8:** The architecture must include a serverless cron job capability (e.g., GitHub Action, Vercel Cron) to execute the biweekly maintenance script.
 *   **NFR9:** The application must meet the **WCAG 2.1 Level AA** accessibility standard.
 *   **NFR10:** The system must send critical event alerts to a configurable Lark webhook URL.